 The body uses iron in numerous ways.
 In fact, every cell in the body uses iron in one form or another.
 Iron, involved in redox reactions, moves electrons in the mitochondria to produce energy.
 Also, red blood cells need iron as a critical component for moving oxygen throughout the body.

-When you think about iron out in nature, rusty old iron parts may come to mind.
+Rusty old iron parts may come to mind when you think about iron out in nature.
 Rust forms because iron can be easily oxidized, forming compounds with oxygen.
-This ability to move electrons around makes iron incredibly important – and also incredibly reactive – in the body.
+This ability to move electrons around makes iron incredibly important and incredibly reactive in the body.

 Regulating Iron in the Body:

 The HFE gene was discovered in 1996 and is linked to hereditary hemochromatosis.
 This gene codes for a protein that controls how iron is taken into the intestinal cells.
-Free iron is bound to transferrin, which then binds to a transferrin receptor in order to be taken into the cell.
+Free iron is bound to transferrin, which binds to a transferrin receptor to be taken into the cell.
 HFE can also bind to the transferrin receptor, blocking the receptor from taking iron into the cells.
 In this way, HFE is a negative regulator of iron absorption.[ref]
+As an iron sensor, HFE controls iron intake and regulates the downstream production of hepcidin.[ref]

-When there is too much absorbed, whether because of a mutation in the HFE gene or other genes regulating iron, the body stores it in different organs.
+When too much iron is absorbed, whether because of a mutation in the HFE gene or other genes regulating iron, the body stores it in different organs.
 Excess iron causes oxidative stress and DNA damage to the tissue.
-This can cause fibrosis and cell death, leading to cirrhosis of the liver or other organ damage.[ref]
+This excess can cause fibrosis and cell death, leading to liver cirrhosis or other organ damage.[ref]

 How do you inherit hemochromatosis?

 There are multiple causes of hereditary hemochromatosis.
 The most common cause is a genetic variant that impacts the HFE gene.
-This allows too much iron to be absorbed into the body and is called type 1, or classic, hemochromatosis.
+It allows too much iron to be absorbed into the body and is called type 1, or classic hemochromatosis.

-Other rare causes of hemochromatosis include variations in other genes involved in hepcidin regulation and in the transport of iron.
-These are known as hemochromatosis type 2, 3, and 4.
+Other rare causes of hemochromatosis include variations in other genes involved in hepcidin regulation and iron transport.
+These are known as hemochromatosis types 2, 3, and 4.

 Interestingly, hemochromatosis was first described in the 1700s as ‘bronze diabetes’ or ‘pigmented cirrhosis.
-This refers to the way iron accumulating in the skin can make it look bronzed, along with the damage to the pancreas causing diabetes or the liver causing cirrhosis.[ref]
+It refers to how iron accumulates in the skin and can make it look bronzed, along with the damage to the pancreas causing diabetes or the liver causing cirrhosis.[ref]

 How rare is hemochromatosis?